sarpt/mpv-web-api/README.md

 Many REST endpoints are not implemented yet, since `mpv-web-front` mostly uses SSEs to sync it's state (REST would require some kind of polling), while using REST mainly for sending instructions to server (and by extension, mpv).
 Target implementation however has whole REST/SSE parity planned when it comes to information fetching (`GET`s).

-- `DELETE "/directories"` - deletes directories that match paths provided as a URL query `path` parameters
+- `DELETE "/directories"` - deletes directories that match paths provided as a URL query `path` parameters.
+Deleting a directory stops watch of new files and removes it's content from being played.
   - `path` - string[] - paths to directories client wishes to be deleted.
 In URI it takes the form of `/rest/directories?path=%2Fpath%2Fto%2Fdir%2`.
 The path should be escaped, although unescaped *may* work.
 The ending separator is not necessary to be present.
 - `GET "/directories"` - returns information about directories handled by the server instance: their paths and whether the directory is watched for changes
 - `POST "/directories"` - add directory with media files for server to handle